Wild Cat (Seminole): Second Seminole War, 1835–1843

+Removal to Indian Territory

+Growing depressed over his forced surrender, he was said to have stated, "I was in hopes I would be killed in battle, but a bullet never reached me."
+When Coacoochee arrived in Indian Territory in 1841 with his remaining 200 followers, like other Seminoles he was assigned land in a community long settled by Osage people and recently given to Muscogee Creeks.
+Because of his lineage and efforts in the war, he became one of several miccos (leaders).
+Now aged about 25, he met with Major Ethan Allan Hitchcock, now inspecting Fort Gibson, and decided to locate his people in the Cherokee Nation rather than settling on the towns along the North Canadian River within Muscogee territory.

-Traveling to Washington, D.C. in 1843 with Alligator as part of a Seminole delegation, Wild Cat failed to gain financial aid for the Seminole.
+Traveling to Washington, D.C., in 1843 with Alligator as part of a Seminole delegation, Wild Cat failed to gain financial aid for the Seminole.
 The tribe had suffered a series of floods on their reservation, as well as slave raids by neighboring Creek.
 (The latter captured free blacks and Indians and sold them to southern slave holders, although Indian slavery had long been prohibited).
-This devastated the black and Indian Seminole.
-Conditions continued to worsen until 1849.
+This devastated both Black and Indian Seminole and conditions continued to worsen until 1849.

-That year Wild Cat left the reservation with about one hundred followers, consisting of Seminole and Black Seminole, who included some refugee slaves, and escaped to Texas.
+New opportunities in Mexico

+In 1849, Coacoochee and John Cowaya, who had known each other in Florida, led a group of Seminoles and their Black kinspeople to Mexico.
+They sought freedom from Creek domination and hoped that the Black Seminoles might get liberty from slavery.
+After spending several months in Texas, the Seminoles joined up with some Kickapoos, and crossed over into Mexico in 1850.
+The mixed group of Native people, about 351 strong, was hired by the Mexican government to work as border guards in Piedras Negras.
+Coacoochee, the Seminoles, and the Kickapoos received a land grants of 70,000 acres in return for patrolling against Lipan Apaches and Comanches and to protect former slaves who had escaped from Texas.

+Several months later Coacoochee (Wildcat) returned to Indian territory and recruited 30 to 40 more Seminole families along with nearly all of the Black Seminoles who remained in Indian Territory.
+They all arrived at the new military colony in the fall of 1851 and built several towns surrounded by fields, animal pens, and fences.
+Within a year, 356 blacks, mostly fugitive slaves had settled in the community.

 Joined by about one thousand Kickapoo, Wild Cat's band eventually established a new community in Mexico.
 The government awarded the tribe an area of land in recognition for their service against Apache and Comanche raiders.
 Earning a commission as Colonel in the Mexican army, Wild Cat would live with the Seminole in Alto, Mexico until his death of smallpox in 1857.
 His son Gato Chiquito (in Spanish), or Young Wild Cat, was chosen as chief.